 - If (and only if) you have obtained your English-taught secondary school diploma in Australia, Canada, Ireland, New Zealand, the United Kingdom or the United States of America, you are considered to be a native English speaker.

-- All other students are required to submit an English test score that meets the requirements specified here.
+- If you are not a native speaker of English nor meet the minimum required grade for English on your diploma, you are required to submit an English test score that meets the requirements specified here.

 Don't meet the requirements?
 Undergraduate foundation programme

 Non EU/EEA applicants that don't meet one of the entry requirements can refer to the undergraduate foundation programme.